absmach/mg-chat/docs/how-the-chat-app-was-built.md

 ---

-*This post was written by the SuperMQ Chat development team: Felister Wambui.
+*This post was written by: Felister Wambui.